How to reduce image file size

 In many cases, image compression is the way to go simply because the image keeps the original resolution and looks pretty much the same after the compression.
 It’s important, as with modern displays, it’s better to always have a bigger image.

-How to compress picture on Mac to reduce file size
+How to compress pictures on Mac to reduce file size

 As you already know, changing an image’s dimensions is likely the easiest way to reduce the file size of a photo, but if you want to print or enlarge your photo later, it’s better to compress it in a way that doesn’t change the image’s resolution.
-Now, we’ll show you the best way to reduce image size on a Mac.
+Let me show you methods I use to reduce image size on a Mac.

 Reduce a picture file size using Preview